Michelle Britt, left, and Michelle Manning, right, present award to one of the EIA winners. - Photo by Rory Laverty

 Individual and group projects are welcome.

-UNCW students should just fill out an application in order to show your work at the showcase—you can ask your English professor or contact Professor Manning directly.
+UNCW students should just fill out an application in order to show your work at the showcase-you can ask your English professor or contact Michelle Manning directly.

-High school students should have their English teachers contact Professor Manning directly.
+High school students should have their English teachers contact Michelle Manning directly.

 Day of Event

 Students should report to the designated venue at least 30 minutes before the start of the Showcase to set up the exhibit.
 Make sure to sign in at the participant table and get a name tag.
 Students also are responsible for the breakdown and cleanup of their exhibit area and materials.